Kleb Woods Nature Preserve is Amazing!

 Every year a Hummingbird Festival is held at Kleb Woods Nature Center.
 There are tours of the Kleb House, blacksmith demos in the barn, hummingbird experts on hand as well as people from the Audubon Society.
 To find out details of this years event call this number: (281) 357-5324.
 It would make for a fun fall season family event!

 If you are a bird watcher or love to be in natural type settings, I think that you would enjoy this nature preserve.
-Not many people are there on a day to day basis so truly communing with nature is possible.
+Not many people are there on a day to day basis, so genuinely communing with nature is possible.

 If you enjoy nature centers, you might also wish to visit the Houston Arboretum & Nature Center.